-Former Sacramento State midfielder Pedro Lupercio enters his third season as Assitant Coach with the Hornets.
+Former Sacramento State midfielder Pedro Lupercio enters his fourth season as Assitant Coach with the Hornets.
 Lupercio rejoined his alma mater as an assistant coach prior to the 2016 season.

 Lupercio was a four-year Hornet and a three-year starter in the midfield.
 He tallied two goals and 10 assists in his career, ranking second on the team with five assists during his senior season in 2006.
 He started all 18 games in 2005 and 18 of 19 contests in 2006, only missing one game after a red card.

 Lupercio received his National B license, which focuses on the principles of long-term player development and developing a team, from US Soccer in 2015.
 Prior to that, he played professional soccer through 2014, primarily playing with the Sacramento Knights and Sacramento Gold in the NPSL.
 He also played with the Gigantes de Carolina in Puerto Rico and played indoor soccer for the Stockton Cougars.